/r/propaganda

 Still we think, most of us, that now it's different(!)

 Why is that?
 Because we are (still) being subject to massive influence, we are more or less brainwashed into trusting the system (for good and for bad btw, some influence is good, and some of it is abhorrent!).
-Many more are less trusting to the system now I believe, but still severely influenced - just from different sources.
+Many more are less trusting to the system now, I believe, but still severely influenced - only from differing sources.

-My hope is that more and more people will become aware of how we are influenced, sop we can see through and pick apart at least sections of our reality tunnels.
+My hope is that more and more people will become aware of how we are influenced, so we can see through and pick apart at least sections of our reality tunnels.
 So we can see beyond our biases and understand eachother better.
 Why should we accept that we are lied to in the name of national interests from governments around the world?
 In eastern countries the propaganda isn't so sophisticated, so most people are well aware of it.
 Here in the west, not so much.
-We may acknowledge that "the other side" is brainwashed, but we're not so aware of the stories we believe ourselves (and especially how they got there).
+We may acknowledge that "the other side" is brainwashed, but we're not so aware of the stories we ourselves believe to be true (and especially how they got there).

-I'm fully aware of many of the arguments we've been presented the last few years, that it isn't provoking to expand a peace-alliance, some may even argue (but for instance the Russians and Chinese, Nato may not seem so peaceful) my point with this post isn't a discussion about the war itself or concerns about the war, it's about the propaganda and the growing use of it all over the place.
+I'm fully aware of the arguments we've been presented the last few years.
+Especially that it isn't provoking to expand a peace-alliance like Nato.
+But to the Russians, Afghans and Chinese for instance, Nato may not seem that peaceful.
+My point with this post isn't a discussion about the war itself or concerns about the war, it's about the propaganda and the growing use of it all over the place.
 I absolutely hate war and believe the barbaric apes we some times behave like should man up and behave like humans - the way only humans can.
 Because we're not only animals, we are also capable of being decent to eachother.
+This involves being actually truthful and trying to work for actual truth being spread in society.
+Even if we're paid to tell lies.

 What I'd like to see is a discussion or ideas for how we can all get better at spotting and uncovering propaganda and manipulation with our own eyes.
-Because I think the proof is in the pudding as the brits say, so we have to see it with our own eyes (not necessarily trust some fact checker, and especially not something we simply read or see in the news).
-I feel that this post is an example of things that can be done, sharing inconsistencies etc. What we can do is teach eachother and spread the proofs of propaganda, share fact-checking techniques, how to identify logical fallacies, verification-strategies etc.
+Because I think the proof is in the pudding as the brits say, so we have to see it with our own eyes (not necessarily trust some fact checker, who often base their own facts on other fact-checkers or some other news-agency they trust).
+Especially we shouldn't naively believe something we simply read or see in the news.
+I feel that this post is an example of things that can be done, sharing inconsistencies etc. What we can do is teach eachother the techniques that can be used for influence, and spread the proofs of propaganda, share fact-checking techniques, how to identify logical fallacies, verification-strategies etc.

-Unless we would rather live on a globe full of wars, we better start looking inwards and try to see how we can contribute to change!
+Unless we would rather live on a globe full of wars, we better start looking inwards and try to see how we can contribute to change, and maybe even see how we contributed to the problems in the world.

 Here is that BBC-documentary on propaganda again, it's a great intro to the subject (at the very least save it to watch later:) https://youtu.be/eJ3RzGoQC4s?si=iJ-f8R9CwDT8Xifv